 Heart of a Dog (Dir.: Laurie Anderson; GRADE: B-)

-The dictionary definition of a mixed bag, as pieces of a galvanizing memoir/political screed swim in a pool of self-indulgence and half-formed ideas.
+The dictionary definition of a mixed bag, with pieces of a galvanizing memoir/political screed swimming in a pool of self-indulgence and half-formed ideas.
 Artist/musician/filmmaker/iconoclast Laurie Anderson (Home of the Brave) offers her first feature film in three decades, using the life and death of her beloved rat terrier as a launching pad for excursions into post-9/11 paranoia, the slippery nature of creativity, and Tibetan concepts of death and ghosts.
-It’s exciting and annoying and surprising, kind of like finding out that your strange neighbor with all the dogs is actually Laurie Anderson.
+It’s exciting and annoying and surprising, kind of like finding out that your strange, annoying neighbor with all the dogs is Laurie Anderson.
 When I wasn’t shaking my head and sighing loudly, I was enthralled.

 TUESDAY, NOVEMBER 17